Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 #### Blessing of Hakkar

-You can cast the *soul cage* spell once and regain the ability to cast it again when you finish a long rest.
+You can cast the *soul cage* spell once, without expending a spell slot, and regain the ability to cast it again when you finish a long rest.

+\pagebreakNum

 #### Blessing of Halazzi